-Said provisions on subsidized loans authorized in the DRRA amendments to Section 312 of the Stafford Act, which applies to disasters occurring between January 1, 2016, and December 31, 2021, were in effect applies until the amendment sunsets on October 5, 2023.8 The determining factor for applying the DRRA amendment is the date the agreement for the subsidized loan assistance is awarded and signed by all the required parties.
+Said provisions on subsidized loans authorized in the DRRA amendments to Section 312 of the Stafford Act, which applies to disasters occurring between January 1, 2016, and December 31, 2021, were in effect until the amendment sunset on October 5, 2023.
+The determining factor for applying the DRRA amendment is the date the agreement for the subsidized loan assistance is awarded and signed by all the required parties.
 As such, even after its sunset, the DRRA amendment will continue to apply to subsidized loans awarded on or before October 5, 2023.
-However, subsidized loans awarded and signed after October 5, 2023 shall be considered in the DOB calculation.9
+However, subsidized loans awarded and signed after October 5, 2023, shall be considered in the DOB calculation.

-Subsidized loan accepted by the applicant and used for a disaster-related loss are not a duplication of benefits10.
+Subsidized loans accepted by the applicant and used for a disaster-related loss are not a duplication of benefits.
 PRDOH shall not treat declined subsidized loans, including declined SBA loans, as DOB.
 Declined loans are loan amounts that were approved or offered by a lender in response to an application, but were turned down by the applicant, meaning the applicant never signed loan documents to receive the loan proceeds.
 PRDOH is only required to document declined loans if information available to PRDOH (e.g., the data PRDOH receives from FEMA, SBA, or other sources) indicates that the applicant received an offer for subsidized loan assistance, and PRDOH is unable to determine from that available information that the applicant declined the loan.

-If PRDOH is aware that the applicant received an offer of loan assistance and cannot ascertain from available data that the applicant declined the loan, the loan may still be excluded from DOB calculation.
-This exclusion occurs if PRDOH obtains a written
+If PRDOH is aware that the applicant received an offer of loan assistance and cannot ascertain from available data that the applicant declined the loan, the loan may still be excluded from the DOB calculation.
+This exclusion occurs if PRDOH obtains a written certification from the applicant stating that the applicant did not accept the subsidized loan by signing loan documents and did not receive the loan.

-8 Sunset provision refers to a clause in a statue, regulation, or law that expires automatically or is repealed once the specific date is reached, unless further legislative action is taken to extend the term.
+&lt;sup>7 Sunset provision refers to a clause in a statue, regulation, or law that expires automatically or is repealed once the specific date is reached, unless further legislative action is taken to extend the term.